-Teacher, gardener, author, and painter, I am always following my heart and expanding my awareness.
+Teacher, gardener, author, and painter, Nicolette is always following her heart and expanding her awareness.

 Ecuador art can be unique, charming, diverse, and historical at the same time.
 In our travels in northern Ecuador, we've met and enjoyed musicians, painters, weavers, potters, silversmiths, knitters and carvers.
 Many of these artists and artisans display and sell their work daily in the outdoor market in Plaza de los Ponchos in Otavalo.